Editor-in-Chief: Alaa Abd-Elsayed, MD, PhD

 DISCUSSION: This case provides support for the use of DRGS in patients needing supplementary neuropathic pain coverage.
 Outcomes were reflected in diminished pain scores, an enriched quality of life, and enhanced functional capacity measures.

-KEY WORDS: Complex regional pain syndrome, dorsal root ganglion stimulator, dorsal root ganglion stimulation, neuromodulation, spinal cord stimulator, spinal cord stimulation, chronic pain, case report
+KEYWORDS: Complex regional pain syndrome, case report, chronic pain, dorsal root ganglion stimulation, dorsal root ganglion stimulator, neuromodulation, spinal cord stimulation, spinal cord stimulator